paritytech/pallet-contracts-waterfall/README.md

    git submodule update --init
    ```

-## Optional components:

-If you're running Docker or Podman on your computer, these optional components will be automatically made available by running the `build.sh` script.
-Alternatively you can also install each of the components manually on your local machine.

-5. WABT

-   You can look it up in the package manager for your system or
-   build it yourself, for better performance.
-The test system will catch it up
-   from your `$PATH` or from `$WABT_PATH` variables.

-   Please see https://github.com/WebAssembly/wabt for details.

-6. Solang Tests

-   To compile the provided Solang test contracts, you need to have Docker or Podman installed and running.
-   Docker will ask for your sudo password before continuing the installation.

-   If you want to test smart contracts against specific version of Solang,
-   provide `$SOLANG_PATH` environment variable with it.

-   Please see https://github.com/hyperledger-labs/solang for details.

-# Running
+# Compiling the examples

-Then make sure that you built all artifacts required for running the tests by invoking
+To build all artifacts required for running the tests, you need to invoke

 ```
 ./build.sh
 ```

+This will also install https://github.com/WebAssembly/wabt on your computer.

+## Optional Solang test relying on Docker:

+The recommended way to install Solang is currently to use the latest docker image from https://hub.docker.com/r/hyperledgerlabs/solang/tags.
+For this reason, the Solang tests-cases will only be compiled by running the `build.sh` script if Docker is installed and running on your machine.
+Alternatively you can also install Solang manually on your local machine.

+Please see https://github.com/hyperledger-labs/solang for details.

+# Execute tests

 To run the tests, launch the substrate node locally and run